Boeing increases value for Embraer's commercial business to $5.26 billion

-SAO PAULO (Reuters) - Brazil’s Embraer (EMBR3.SA) said on Monday it had finalised the terms of a proposed deal to sell 80 percent of its commercial aviation business to Boeing, (BA.N) now valuing the division at $5.26 billion.
+SAO PAULO (Reuters) - Brazil’s Embraer said on Monday it had finalised the terms of a proposed deal to sell 80 percent of its commercial aviation business to Boeing, now valuing the division at $5.26 billion.

 As originally announced in July, the deal valued Embraer’s commercial division at $4.75 billion.